 top of page

-Length: TBD Minutes
+Length: 130 Minutes

-Cast Size: TBD (Some roles can double)
+Cast Size: 21 (Some roles double)

 Set Requirements: Single Multi-level Set.
 Lighting, props, and set pieces determine locations.